FDIC

 Brian Henderson

-This report was prepared by Brian Henderson Chief Investment Officer
+This report was prepared by

 During the past year, many have commented on the strength of the U.S. job market.
 In fact, its resiliency to a year of Fed rate hikes was one of the first quarter’s biggest surprises.
 But that may be coming to an end in the second quarter when there could be even more broad-based layoffs.